gena/ogr2ft/README.md

 Inserted 9200 of 9420 features (97.66%)
 Inserted 9400 of 9420 features (99.79%)
 Inserted 9420 of 9420 features (100.00%).
-Finished
 ```

 ### Known Issues
-* Inserted row messages (batches of 200 features) seems to repeat, but the final table looks ok.
+* Inserted row messages prints the same message from time to time, it looks like previous transaction is still busy
+  while new inserts occur.
+The final table seems to be ok.